a1pro2003/a1pro_framework/keystroke_inj/README.md

     nc -lvp 4040

-Ensuring that the port is the same as the on in the powershell script.
+Ensuring that the port is the same as the on in the PowerShell script.

 Once all this is setup, the Keystroke Injection could be executed taking an average of 1 minute to complete and get a reverse shell!